Engee documentation

 Details

-In this simple model, the jet angle is assumed to be constant.
-For most applications this value can be left by default.
+In this simple model, the angle of the jet is assumed to be constant.
+For most applications, this value can be left at default.
 The jet angle is set relative to the valve axis.

 Dependencies

-To use this parameter, set the parameters Edges geometry to .
-Sharp.
+To use this parameter, set for the parameter Edges geometry meaning Sharp.

 Units